dkhairkar/VSDSquadron/README.md

 cat sum1ton.c
 ```
 The compiler performs optimization based on the knowledge it has of the program.
 Compiling multiple files at once to a single output file mode allows the compiler to use information gained from all of the files when compiling each of them.</br>

 Turning on optimization flags makes the compiler attempt to improve the performance and/or code size at the expense of compilation time and possibly the ability to debug the program.</br>

 Depending on the target and how GCC was configured, a slightly different set of optimizations may be enabled at each -O level.</br>

 **To optimize the program using -O1 function with RISCV GCC Compiler**</br>
-Optimize.
-Optimizing compilation takes somewhat more time, and a lot more memory for a large function.
+-O1 : Optimizing compilation takes somewhat more time, and a lot more memory for a large function.

 With -O, the compiler tries to reduce code size and execution time, without performing any optimizations that take a great deal of compilation time.</br>